angusmf1/portfolio/final_project_angusferrell.md

 ### Outline

 My project will focus on the fentanyl epidemic in the United States.
 Fentanyl is a powerful drug that has many conventionally medical applications that are FDA approved, such as pain relief.
 However, over the past few years the illegal use of fentanyl has grown at a staggering rate, both from recreational usage as well as being "cut" into other illegal narcotics such as cocaine.
 This increase in usage has lead to an alarming increase in deaths caused by fentanyl overdose.
 The DEA Administer Anne Milgram stated that "Fentanyl is the single deadliest drug threat our nation has ever encountered.
 Fentanyl is everywhere.
 From large metropolitan areas to rural America, no community is safe from this poison.
 We must take every opportunity to spread the word to prevent fentanyl-related overdose death and poisonings from claiming scores of American lives every day." (dea.gov) As this statement indicates, national awareness for the dangers of fentanyl are growing, but not fast enough.
+Furthermore, there has been increased illegal traffic of fentanyl into the United States over the past several years, potentially corresponding with the rise of over doses.

 My goal for this project is to create a powerful visualization that cleary communicates these dangers and creates a call to action to stand against this epidemic.
 I also have a personal attachment to this project as I have lost several friends/acquaintances to fentanyl overdoses, as have likely many members of my visualization's audience.
 The quickest way for this national epidemic to be addressed is by individuals taking action, making this call to action very important.
+Taking action looks like being better informed, spreading awareness, and putting pressure on law-makers to crack down on the fentanyl epidemic.

 **One sentence summary**